AndreasHeger/CGATReport/doc/Running.rst

 .. _sphinxeport-test:

-sphinxreport-test
+cgatreport-test
 -----------------

-The :ref:`sphinxreport-test` utility presents previews of graphs and tables.
+The :ref:`cgatreport-test` utility presents previews of graphs and tables.
 It can also generate template restructured text for cutting and pasting into a document.
 It is very useful for debugging trackers and tweaking parameters in order to build the desired plot.

-:ref:`sphinxreport-test` is called as
+:ref:`cgatreport-test` is called as

-   sphinxreport-test [options] [tracker] [renderer]
+   cgatreport-test [options] [tracker] [renderer]

 The following example shows how an interactive session develops.
 First, we start by printing debugging summary for the :class:`Tracker` ``SingleColumnDataExample``, to see if all is as expected::

-   sphinxreport-test -t SingleColumnDataExample -r debug
+   cgatreport-test -t SingleColumnDataExample -r debug

 The following command will compute stats and output a table::

-   sphinxreport-test -t SingleColumnDataExample -r table -m stats
+   cgatreport-test -t SingleColumnDataExample -r table -m stats

 The following command will group the tables by track and not by slice::

-   sphinxreport-test -t SingleColumnDataExample -r table -m stats -o groupby="track"
+   cgatreport-test -t SingleColumnDataExample -r table -m stats -o groupby="track"

 In the end, we decide to rather plot the data.
 The following command will compute a histogram and plot as a line-plot::

-   sphinxreport-test -t SingleColumnDataExample -r line-plot -m histogram
+   cgatreport-test -t SingleColumnDataExample -r line-plot -m histogram

 However, we prefer a cumulative histogram and rendering without bullets::

-   sphinxreport-test -t SingleColumnDataExample -r line-plot -m histogram -o tf-aggregate=cumulative -o as-lines
+   cgatreport-test -t SingleColumnDataExample -r line-plot -m histogram -o tf-aggregate=cumulative -o as-lines

 Interactive data exploration
 ++++++++++++++++++++++++++++

 In interactive data exploration, data is only collected but not rendered.
-Using the ``--start-interpreter`` or ``-start-iptyhon`` option, :ref:`sphinxreport-test` will exit and automatically start up the interpreter.
+Using the ``--start-interpreter`` or ``-start-iptyhon`` option, :ref:`cgatreport-test` will exit and automatically start up the interpreter.
 For example::

-   sphinxreport-test -t SingleColumnDataExample -r line-plot -m histogram -i
+   cgatreport-test -t SingleColumnDataExample -r line-plot -m histogram -i

 will bring up the python interpreter.
 The data is available in the ``result`` object::